flux-iac/tofu-controller/docs/use_tf_controller/with_tf_runner_exposed_using_hostname_subdomain.md

 The default configuration described above works for standard Kubernetes deployments.
 It does not work however when the cluster DNS provider do not support `IP-based pod DNS resolution`.
 This is the case for `GCP Cloud DNS` for example.

 For such setup, you can switch the DNS resolution mode to [Hostname/Subdomain](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-hostname-and-subdomain-fields).
-Enabling, this option will :
+Enabling this option will :

 - Create a `Headless service` named `tf-runner` in each allowed namespace